Pylons/pyramid_debugtoolbar/docs/index.rst

 .. image:: toolbar-closed.png

-If you click on the "Pyramid DT" logo, the toolbar will expand:
+If you click on the "Pyramid DT" logo, a new target window will open with your current request highlighted and all of your configured panels loaded.

 .. image:: toolbar-open.png